huntdatacenter/docs/docs/do-science/data-transfers/internal-kista.md

 ## Download

 ::: tip
 This section is aimed at the lab user that will **download** data from a kista.
-See the [upload section](#upload) if you plan to download data to your lab.
+See the [upload section](#upload) if you plan to upload data to a kista.

 :::